bullinnyc/PhotoGallery/README.md

 # PhotoGallery
 Photo gallery with turning pages, zoom and interactive transition animation.
-Support for portrait and landscape orientation, as well auto cell size to fit the screen.
+Support for portrait and landscape orientation, auto cell size to fit the screen, as well limited and all photos gallery.

 ![](./demo.gif)
 ![](./demoImage.png)